shrihari-kulkarni-25/academyeureka-microservices/README.md

 "StudentFacultyCourseFeeService" is an another individual spring-boot application that communicates with all 4 micro-services that are running on different ports.
 This application implements several REST endpoints that in turn make REST API call to 4 micro-services and return respective data.

+# Usage

+Start the applications in the following order
+1) discoveryservice
+2) courseservice
+3) facutlyservice
+4) feeservice
+5) studentservice
+6) StudentFacultyCourseFeeService